fullmetalbrackets/blog/src/pages/explore.md

         <li>
             <a href="/shelf/movies/">Movies</a>
             <hr>
             <p>My movie shelf, basically a tracker of movies I've seen on Plex.
-(TV shows and video games tracker soon.)
         </li>
         <li>
             <a href="/privacy/">Privacy</a>